 Machinery and Its Effects on the Environment

 Human beings are a species that is constantly driven toward change for the betterment of their lifestyles.
 Simply put, we developed machinery to help us do more faster without thinking about its effects on the environment.
-Why painstakingly measure and saw off each edge when we can build a corner notcher that does thousands of boards an hour?
+Why painstakingly measure and saw off each edge when we can build a wood planer machine which does thousands of boards an hour?
 Unfortunately these machines run off of electricity or fossil fuels, both of which result in the release of greenhouse gasses into the atmosphere.
 Other machines use harsh chemicals that pollute the water or create by-products that are harmful to animals.

 Another positive step forward by the machinery manufacturing industry is the creation of the Energy Star program.
 This program fosters the development of machinery that uses less electricity than similar older models and promotes it to the public.
 This includes household machinery like appliances and tools and has even bled over into the heavy industry world, so that things like popsicles and window weights are now made by machines that use less electricity than the ones they replaced.
 While it's not an overnight solution, every little bit helps.

 The obvious reason is that if we don't go green, our grandkids are going to have no option but to learn to sail, because the ice caps will have melted and flooded the world.
 But there are other benefits.
 If people see that your products are packaged in a reusable plastic container made from recycled materials, they'll be more likely to buy it than your rival's cellophane-covered offering.
 Why?
 Because environmentalism is popular.
 It's cool to be green.
 Therefore the extra cost of green machinery may be surpassed by sales increases.
 Other benefits include being able to take advantage of new government tax credits and saving money on electricity in the long run